tnichols217/notes-old/APMusicTheory/Non-Chord Tones (NCTs).md

 color: 20, 125, 0
 **Free anticipation**

-A note anticipates a note in the next chord, but does not actually stay on that note when the chord changes
+A note anticipates a note in the next chord, but does not actually stay on that note when the chord changes, although it does have to continue to move in the same direction

 ```